Part One - The First Year

 I’m writing this to you because in my first year as a Freelance Writer I read a random blog post by a woman called Denise Duffield Thomas who had written a detailed look at her first year in business which was completely transparent and covered all the issues she had including her real business statistics.
 It was such a relief to read a real behind scenes look at what it takes to manage an idea through to a successful business so I thought I’d give you a look at my first year as a Freelance Writer, so you can see what you might be in for (it’s mostly good, but a steep learning curve).
 I’m working on a (3) years later post now so you can see the changes but for now – enjoy.

 In this post I’ll share my:

-The First 12 Months as a Professional Resume Writer:
+The First 12 Months as a Freelance Writer:

 Before I launched my online business, I’d been employed as an Employment Consultant for most of my working life.
 When I had my first child I knew I didn’t want to go back into the stress of Mon-Fri, 9-5 but honestly, I never even considered doing anything in this area.
 I’d been an astrology nut for years, so I really wanted to turn my hobby into a business.

 I started an Astrology site from scratch and despite being published in some newspapers and building a small following I still needed a Bridge job to help pay my bills.
 Around the time I was thinking of heading back into the workforce on a part-time basis, a friend needed his resume done.
 With my background I was able to build him a resume and get him a job within the first week.
-This planted the seed idea of selling resumes as my bridge job instead of going back into the workforce.
+This planted the seed idea of offering my writing services as my bridge job instead of going back into the workforce.

 I’d been fortunate enough to read ‘The 4 Hour Work Week’ by Tim Ferris prior to this so I knew the value of testing an idea before putting heaps of money into it.
 I used the testing formula outlined in his book to make sure the idea was going to be viable.
 And viable it was!